tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 "default" statements.
 This is due to the fact that they were already defined in {{?RFC8776}} and removing "default" statements is not a backward compatible change, as defined in {{Section 11 of !RFC7950}}.

-The YANG data model in this document conforms to the Network Management Datastore Architecture defined in {{!RFC8342}}.

 This document adds new common data types, identities, and groupings to both the "ietf-te-types" and the "ietf-te-packet-types" YANG modules and obsoletes {{?RFC8776}}.
 For further details, refer to {{changes-bis}}.

 ## Terminology